danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The data can be re-read from the dump file or a new dump file can be
-selected by choosing the d)ata menu, option 1 (or just “d1” from the
+selected by choosing the :ref:`sec:menu-d`, option 1 (or just “d1” from the
 main menu).
 In practise it is usually faster to exit splash and restart
 with the new dump file name on the command line (remember to save by
 pressing ’S’ from the main menu before exiting to save both the current